awolverp/xuiclient/README.md

 #### add_inbound
 Adds new inbound and returns id of that.

+> ⚠️ **Always try to set all parameters of protocols** to prevent x-ui panels errors.

 ```python
 from xuiclient import protocols, types
 from datetime import datetime, timedelta